 As a parent, you want the best for your kids.
 Your instincts probably propel you to put their needs before your own on a regular basis.
-The trouble is if you are solely focused on making contributions to their 529 college savings plan, you’re making a big oversight with your own future.
+However, focusing solely on making contributions to their 529 college savings plan causes a big oversight with your own future.

 Thinking you can worry about saving for your retirement later is a common mistake that can backfire.
 Remember, when you’re on an airplane you have to secure your own oxygen mask first if there’s a crash.
 You can’t save your kids or help anyone else if you’re passed out from smoke inhalation!

 Still need convincing on funding your retirement plan first or in addition to your kids’ college savings plan?
-Once your son or daughter finds out you are paying for their entire college education, they could be tempted to take it for granted.
+Well, your child may take it for granted once they find out you're paying for their entire college education.

-They might skip classes, let their grades slide, change their majors several times, party too much, rack up credit card debt, and want to stay in school for as long as possible.
-If on the other hand, they have their own skin in the game, they’re much more likely to get focused and appreciate the opportunities available to them.
+They might skip classes, let their grades slide, continuously change their major, party too much, rack up credit card debt, and want to stay in school for as long as possible.
+If they have their own skin in the game, they’re more likely to focus on and appreciate the opportunities available to them.

 Plus, if you delay retirement planning, you lose out on the huge benefits of compounding returns that really aid in growing wealth over time.
-If you are unable to grow your assets to a size suitable to fund your retirement you’ll have limited flexibility, may have to work more years than desired and financial stress.
+If you are unable to grow your assets to a size suitable to fund your retirement you’ll have limited flexibility, financial stress and may have to work more years than desired.

 3) Myth: You Won’t Spend As Much In Retirement